-Message: Se nd message M ?
-X From: VantageAdmin@telestream.net Settings bound to a variable display a green Address: Click the button again to unbind a variable or Subject: \$ ~ change the variable you want to use.
-Add New Line information about the binding-for example, Message: \$ - X the name of the variable.
-Metadata: Attach Available Metadata (Labels and Tracks) Attachments: Attach Available Attachments Media File: Attach: $\overline{}$ Required Cancel < Previous Next >
+Settings bound to a variable display a green border.

+Click the button again to unbind a variable or change the variable you want to use.

+You can hover over a bound setting to display information about the binding-for example, the name of the variable.